 #4 Holiday Baking

 For many of us, one of the best parts of Christmas is all the delicious Christmas food.
 The kids can get involved in making some of these exciting snacks.
-Baking Christmas cookies together to give as gifts or to put out for Santa is a lovely way to spend an afternoon as a family.
+Ordering deliver Christmas cookies to eat together and give as gifts or to put out for Santa is a lovely way to spend an afternoon as a family.
 Try building a gingerbread house for a snack that is fun to make and to eat!

 #5 Volunteer Together